-HyperLab is able to use a remote database, that is, to transfer the evaluation data through the computer network from another user's database or from a central SQL server for safe and consolidated data storage.
+HyperLab is able to use either a local, private database, or a remote, shared one.

+The benefit of the latter setup is that all the data is transferred to a central SQL Server for safe data storage, which is still within your organization, but maintained by professionals, so the chance for the data loss is mitigated.
 In this case, no local database installation is required, just a registration of the remote database.
 See Reference Guide for details.

 3.1.
-Database creation
+Creating a local database